sumitarora4/CCA_Preparation/README.md

 # CCA_Preparation

-In this repositor we are using cloudera VM for CCA exams preparation:
+In this repository we are using cloudera VM for CCA exams preparation:

 HDFS path and port in cloudera VM:
 > hdfs://quickstart.cloudera:8020